Luke-Berzins/Interview-Scheduler/README.md

 Built to better understand React and its advantages.
 Uses a Postgres database and different testing packages (Storybook, Jest and Cypress).
 Click around to try it out!

+The app allows a user to book a schedule and select their interviewer.
+They can then edit the existing appointment or delete it.
+Main effort was responsiveness between the front-end and back-end.

 !["default-view"](https://github.com/Luke-Berzins/Interview-Scheduler/blob/master/docs/default-view.png?raw=true)
 !["new"](https://github.com/Luke-Berzins/Interview-Scheduler/blob/master/docs/form-display.png?raw=true)